Home Compare ADSK vs FICO

 Autodesk vs Fair Isaac: Which Stock Looks Stronger in 2026?

-Fair Isaac holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Fair Isaac carrying a narrow edge on valuation.
+Autodesk still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.